FlyN-Nick/FlyN-Nick/README.md

 - 👯 I’m looking to collaborate on: anything really.
 - 🤔 I’m looking for help with: nothing currently.
 - 💬 Ask me about: why I love TS and C#.
-- 📫 How to reach me: nickassader@gmail.com
+- 📫 How to reach me: nickassader@gmail.com.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: my favorite sports are Taekwondo and Volleyball.
+- ⚡ Fun fact: I'm a top 500 copa lucioball player (weird flex I'm aware).